sphinx-doc/sphinx/doc/extdev/index.rst

      When *parallel-read-safe* is ``True``,
      the extension must satisfy the following conditions:

-     * The core logic of the extension is parallelly executable during the reading phase.
+     * The core logic of the extension is executable in parallel during the reading phase.
      * It has event handlers for :event:`env-merge-info` and :event:`env-purge-doc` events if it stores data to the build